John Gilbert Winant

 John Gilbert Winant OM (February 23, 1889 – November 3, 1947) was an American diplomat and politician with the Republican party after a brief career as a teacher in Concord, New Hampshire.
 John Winant held positions in New Hampshire, national, and international politics.
 He was the 60th governor of New Hampshire from 1925 to 1927 and 1931 to 1935.
 Winant also served as U.S. Ambassador to the United Kingdom during most of World War II.
-Depressed by career disappointments, a failed marriage and heavy debts, he committed suicide in 1947.
+Depressed by career disappointments, a failed marriage and heavy debt, he killed himself in 1947.

 Early life

-Winant was born on East Side, New York City, the son of Frederick and Jeanette Winant.
+Winant was born on the East Side, New York City, the son of Frederick and Jeanette Winant.
 His father was a partner in a prosperous real estate company.
 Winant attended St. Paul's School in Concord and progressed to Princeton University, but he was a poor student, and left without graduating.
 He was appointed an instructor in history at St. Paul's in 1913, remaining there until 1917.
 He was elected to the New Hampshire House of Representatives in 1916.
 In 1917, he joined the United States Army Air Service, trained as a pilot, and commanded the 8th Aero Squadron (Observation) in France, with the rank of captain.